flyteorg/flyte/rsts/deployment/overview.rst

 Deployment Overview
 ###################

-Up until now the Flyte backend you've been working with likely has been accessible only on ``localhost`` and likely ran entirely in one Docker container.
-In order to handle production load, and make use of all the additional features Flyte offers, we'll need to replace, add, and configure some components.
-This page describes at a high-level what a production ready deployment might look like.
+Up until now, the Flyte backend you've been working with has likely been accessible only on ``localhost`` and likely entirely in one Docker container.
+In order to handle the production load and make use of all the additional features Flyte offers, you need to replace, add, and configure certain components.
+This page describes at a high-level what a production-ready deployment might look like.

 *******************
 Usage of Helm